17 Dec How We Designed The perfect Multivitamin

-Formulating and designing a supplement is not for the faint of heart – at least the first one.
+Formulating and designing the best multivitamin supplement or any quality supplement isn’t for the faint of heart.
+At least the first one.
 I’m sure it gets easier as we continue to make supplements and get used to the process, but it has been a crazy busy time right now.
 I’m not going to go over all the background work about signing trademark agreements and all that mumbo jumbo.
 BUT, I am going to explain to you my process in how I decided what I wanted in Thrival Nutrition’s Multivitamin!

 You might think, “All you need is vitamin D, vitamin C, vitamin E, etc. and some minerals and throw the RDA (recommended dietary allowance on it”.
 Hm, not that simple.